MT4113/MT4113-A2-TeamH/README.md

 ## Task 6: Work attribution

-- Statement of original work
+- # I confirm that this repository is the work of our team, except where clearly indicated in the text.

 - In one sentence per team member, describe who did what (e.g., A wrote function x, tested function y, documented function z).